tormjs/torm.js/README.md

-# Tamarillo
+# Torm
-Tamarillo is an easy-to-use ORM for Typescript, it's based on Sequelize.
+Torm is an easy-to-use ORM for Typescript, it's based on Sequelize.

 ### Note: Still under development, don't use it in production.